 We are committed to narrowing the gap between SEND and non-SEND pupils.
 All SEND children and those identified as ‘vulnerable' or at risk of not making at least expected progress are supported through Pupil Passports which set out targets that are reviewed termly and which identify specific areas for development for each child.
 Pupil passports highlight measures that the school has in place to help children achieve their targets, which include short term intervention learning programmes and suggestions for ways in which parents can support their child at home.

-Mr Peter Mabbitt is the Special Educational Needs Co-ordinator.
-If you wish to contact him then please contact the office on 01359 230520 or email email@example.com
+Miss Rebecca Miles is the Special Educational Needs Co-ordinator (SENCO), with Mrs Lisa Sparkes, Headteacher and trained SENCO providing support.
+If you wish to contact her then please contact the office on 01359 230520 or email firstname.lastname@example.org

 To find out what we do at Norton CEVC Primary School to support children with SEND: